m417z/ntdoc/descriptions/atom_table_information.md

-`ATOM_TABLE_INFORMATION` descriptes Global Atom Table.
+`ATOM_TABLE_INFORMATION` describes Global Atom Table.
 Is returned as a result of call `NtQueryInformationAtom` with `AtomTableInformation` information class.

 ### NumberOfAtoms